Jitu7/coreJava/README.md

       ```
     * Again, it's not practical, but we can initialize in Anonymous block too.
 * **static Key word wrt variable:**
-  * we can only declare variables of class as static.
+  * We can only declare variables of class as static.
 We can't have a static variable somewhere locally.
   * When we declare a class variable as static, we say that the variable does not belong to the instance anymore.
   * Its called as class variable, This variable value is always the same for that class, and to access it, we don't even
     need to have an instance.
 We can refer to the variable directly from class.